Central Islip Public Schools

 The Central Islip Union Free School District, also known as the Central Islip Public Schools, is a school district on Long Island, New York.
-Its headquarters are in Central Islip in the town of Islip.
+The district is in the Town Of Islip and serves students in Central Islip and parts of Islandia and Ronkonkoma.

 History

 In 1997 the voters approved the districts revised budget proposal, which called for installing five computers in each classroom and updating the technology in the schools to contemporary standards.

-As of 2007 the school district had 6,100 students.
+In 2007, the school district had 6,100 students.